arnaudporet/kgml2sif/readme.md

 * relation names (i.e. edge names) are suffixed with their corresponding type, ex:
     * `phosphorylation_PPrel`
     * `repression_GErel`
+* if a relation name is missing then it is automatically named `unknown`
 * if necessary, edges having multiple types are split in order to obtain one type per edge (__WARNING: it can create multi-edges__)
 * multi-edges, if any, are left inside the output SIF file and kgml2sif warns about the presence of such edges
 * the non-KGML `membership_CPXrel` relation is added to indicate when a node is component of a complex (`CPXrel` stands for relations involving complexes, an added non-KGML relation type)